cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A hash-to-curve suite requires the following functions.
 Note that some of these require utility functions from {{utility}}.

-1. Target elliptic curve operations, e.g., point addition and scalar multiplication.
+1. Base field arithmetic operations for the target elliptic curve, e.g., addition, multiplication, and square root.

-2. Target elliptic curve base field operations, e.g., addition, multiplication, and square root.
+2. Elliptic curve point operations for the target curve, e.g., point addition and scalar multiplication.

 3. The hash-to-field function; see {{hashtofield}}.
 This includes the expand\_message variant ({{hashtofield-expand}}) and any constituent hash function or XOF.

-4. The suite-specific mapping function; see {{mappings}}.
+4. The suite-specified mapping function; see the corresponding subsection of {{mappings}}.

 5. A cofactor clearing function; see {{cofactor-clearing}}.
 This may be implemented as scalar multiplication by h\_eff or as a faster equivalent method.